-9.8.
+9.7.
 Bird strike

-If bird strike occurs on a vessel or on shore, depending on the level of injury, it may not be possible to determine if the bird has signs of HPAI or not and so a precautionary approach should be adopted.
+If bird strike occurs on a vessel or on shore, depending on the level of injury, it may not be possible to determine if the bird has signs of HPAI or not.
+It is also known that some birds carry HPAI but have no visible symptoms, therefore, a precautionary approach should be adopted.

-- If birds are still alive, it is recommended that appropriately trained staff wearing the highest level of PPE available immediately release the bird over the side of the vessel.
-However, if local/organisational health and safety risk assessment procedures are in place\, dazed but otherwise uninjured birds with no sign of disease may be held overnight for recouperation as per agreed guidelines. - If birds are dead, carcasses should be disposed of via incineration (where available), as biological waste, or disposed of overboard by staff wearing level 2 PPE. - All bird strike should be reported to the Government Officers on the GSGSSI bird strike pro-forma
+- If birds are still alive, appropriately trained staff wearing the highest level of PPE available release the bird over the side of the vessel. - Where organisational risk assessments and SOPs are in place, and following agreed guidelines, dazed but otherwise uninjured birds with no sign of disease may be held overnight for recouperation.
+Appropriate PPE must be worn. - Any materials (used PPE, boxes etc) which have come into contact with birds should be dealt with as biosecurity waste. - If birds are dead, carcasses should be disposed of via incineration (where available), as biological waste, or disposed of overboard by staff wearing the highest level of PPE possible. - All bird strikes should be reported to the Government Officers on the GSGSSI bird strike pro-forma.